sunnypilot/sunnypilot/docs/ford_joint_control_trial.md

 This default-off trial turns the normal action-derived desired steering angle into a jointly selected C0/C1 pair.
 It estimates the held fields and curvature filter of an older Ford PSCM and chooses one command whose predicted next-update error is no worse than a C1-anchored alternative.
 Among those candidates it minimizes error over the complete return to the steady pair, including the filter tail.
 It does not retain a future command plan or classify turns into maneuver states.

+The later [residual wheel-angle trim](ford_joint_centering_trim.md) adds a small, bounded integral correction around this nominal encoder.
+The original validation below describes the earlier versions; the trim has separate validation and is not gainless.

 ## Select and revert

 In sunnylink → Vehicle → Ford Settings, while offroad: